KAutumnrain/blog.autumnrain.cc/posts/six-seconds.md

 However, that's not the point.

-In training a skill, one must practice [citation needed].
+In training a skill, one must practice<sup>[[citation needed]](https://xkcd.com/285/)</sup>.
 A skill not practiced holds little practical capability, where it generally fades away into the neuronic noise, overwritten by pathways not beset by one's wont to preserve that little-used skill.

 Needless to say, I have been practicing, and obviously the starting results haven't been *good* per se, but I wanted to describe one of the biggest frustrations I've had when doing my research.